SEERNET/developer-docs/docs/speaker-enrollment-api.md

 >  * Ideally, only enroll multiple audio samples when they show the diversity in the person's speech, and do not use multiple samples from same audio recording.
 >  * Enrollments with less than 6 seconds of speech will be rejected.
 >  * You may add the additional audio samples to a speakerId over an extended time period.
+>. * If total speech duration of an enrollment is less than 12 seconds, enroll status will be incomplete and enrollment_complete will be set as false.

 ### Body Parameters